-Seeing a man who had not been able to use his arms for two years regain full independence and training sixteen people from all over PNG, knowing that they will return to their centres and provide support to people with disabilities, have been two highlights of Norah Riddick’s work in Papua New Guinea (PNG).
+11.06.2020 -Seeing a man who had not been able to use his arms for two years regain full independence and training sixteen people from all over PNG, knowing that they will return to their centres and provide support to people with disabilities, were two highlights of Norah Riddick’s work in Papua New Guinea (PNG).

 And one particularly special highlight was seeing a little girl called Elizabeth walking.
 “She was so close when I had to leave Bougainville and she finally achieved independent walking six weeks after I left.
 I visited her when I returned and it was great to see her progress,” said Norah.

-Physiotherapist Norah is now on her third assignment with Callan Services in PNG.
+Physiotherapist Norah has been on three assignments with Callan Services in PNG.
 Callan Services supports people of all ages who have disabilities, although it is primarily an inclusive education service working with school aged children.

 Norah’s assignments have focussed on building the skills of Callan Services staff in managing physical disability.